Search

 After more than 40 years as a counselor, I’ve learned to ask couples, “What do you like about the way your spouse communicates?”

 One man explained that he needs to hear continual affirmation that he’s a good father and husband . . . even if he doesn’t quite measure up to all of his wife’s desires and expectations.
-He wants to be given physical affection and assurance that she’s glad she married him.
+He wants physical affection from his wife and assurance that she’s glad she married him.
 Sometimes he even worries about that issue.

 A wife told me that she appreciates that her husband listens without trying to fix things and supports her in pursuits that make her a better person and draw her closer to God.
 She said he frequently encourages her and carefully chooses his words.